alazaroc/blog-web-code/_posts/2023-02-04-aws-open-source-tools-code.md

 **More information**: [https://regula.dev/](https://regula.dev/){:target="_blank"}

-### Summary: Which tool should I use to create my custom Policy as Code?
+### Summary: Which tool should I use to create my custom Policy as a Code?

 - AWS solution: CloudFormation Guard, OPA or regula
 - Cross-provider solution: OPA or regula (both using REGO language)

-Or you can use any of the tools in the `static analysis` category, because all of them allow you to create custom rules.
+Or you can use any of the tools in the `static analysis` category because all of them allow you to create custom rules.

 ## Detect credentials in code

-These tools can be apply to any git code:
+These tools can be applied to any git code:

 - General for git repository:
   - <kbd>git-secrets</kbd>: Prevents you from committing passwords and other sensitive information to a git repository.
-  - <kbd>gitleaks</kbd>: tool for detecting and preventing hardcoded secrets like passwords, api keys, and tokens in git repos.
+  - <kbd>gitleaks</kbd>: a tool for detecting and preventing hardcoded secrets like passwords, API keys, and tokens in git repos.
 - Specific of IaC code:
-  - <kbd>checkov</kbd>: static code analysis tool for infrastructure as code (included secrets)
+  - <kbd>checkov</kbd>: a static code analysis tool for infrastructure as code (including secrets)
-    - This tool is already explained a few lines before so you can get the information from there
+    - This tool has been already explained a few lines before so you can get the information from there

 ### git-secrets